PrabhakarJ0shi/PrabhakarJoshi-Demo/README.md

 # PrabhakarJoshi-Demo
-This is my first Git Reposiory
+This is my first Git Reposiory.
 Author - Prabhakr Joshi